synthetiv/mollusk/README.md

 # mollusk

-## a beige-free color scheme for Vim
+a beige-free color scheme for Vim

+---

-Mollusk is a highly customized version of [Molokai](https://github.com/tomasr/molokai) by Tomas Restrepo.
+**mollusk** is a highly customized version of [Molokai](https://github.com/tomasr/molokai) by Tomas Restrepo.

-It is currently 256-color only.
+It currently supports only the 256 Major Arcana.